Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Introduction

-Techniques such as quasi-centroid molecular dynamics (QCMD)~\cite{Trenins2019} and fast-QCMD~\cite{Fletcher2020} avoid the curvature problem by evolving the system on the free energy surface of a carefully chosen curvilinear function of ring-polymer bead positions.
+Techniques such as quasi-centroid molecular dynamics (QCMD)~\cite{Trenins2019} and fast-QCMD~\cite{Fletcher2020} avoid the curvature problem by evolving the system on the PMF of a carefully chosen curvilinear function of ring-polymer bead positions.
 However, extending both QCMD and fast-QCMD to general systems requires a universal free-energy fitting procedure and careful selection of curvilinear coordinates~\cite{Haggard2021} to ensure accurate spectra and comprehensive configurational sampling.

 An alternative method that mitigates the curvature problem is the ``elevated-temperature'' CMD method~\cite{Musil2022} ($T_e$-CMD).
-In this approach, the centroid potential of mean force (PMF) is computed at an elevated temperature \( T_e \), where the curvature problem is negligible, while the system evolves at the physical temperature.
+In this approach, the centroid PMF is computed at an elevated temperature \( T_e \), where the curvature problem is negligible, while the system evolves at the physical temperature.
 In the original implementation \cite{Musil2022}, a path-integral coarse-graining force-matching protocol was used in order to train a machine-learning force-field for the centroid PMF based on a reference PIMD simulation.
 This approach is referred to as PIGS.
 To attenuate the curvature problem, the reference PIMD simulations are performed at a high temperature $T_e$.
 After the PMF is trained, the evaluation of a $T_e$-CMD vibrational spectrum only requires running classical molecular dynamics at any desired physical temperature and constructing the desired correlation function.
 The resulting spectra are free of the curvature problem and still capture the relevant quantum statistical effects related to zero-point energy motion. \( T_e \)-PIGS was shown to be successful for molecular and condensed-phase systems, even for cryogenic physical temperatures~\cite{Musil2022, Kapil2024, Zaporozhets2024}.